earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/03-intro-to-python-and-time-series-data/plot-time-series-handle-dates/2018-02-05-ts02-subset-plot-time-series-data-python.md

 ### How Is Precipitation Measured?

 Precipitation can be measured using different types of gages.
 Some gages are manually read and emptied.
 Others gages automatically record the amount of precipitation collected.
 If the precipitation is in a frozen form (snow, hail, freezing rain) then the contents of the gage are melted to get the water equivalency for measurement.
-Rainfall is generally reported as the total amount of rain (millimeters, centimeters, or inches) over a given per period of time.
+Rainfall is generally reported as the total amount of rain (millimeters, centimeters, or inches) over a given period of time.

 <i class="fa fa-star"></i> **Data Tip:** Precipitation is the moisture that falls from clouds including rain, hail and snow.
 {: .notice--success }